Adult Pull Up Nappies or Adult Pull Up Diapers?

-When you or a loved one need overnight or full day protection, it can be daunting to find the right product.
+When you or a loved one need overnight or full day protection, it can be daunting to find the right product and we have the right incontinence diapers for you.
 You need something that is wearable, highly absorbent, and comfortable.
-Do you choose pull up nappies or adult diapers?
+Do you choose adult pull up nappies or adult pull up diapers?
 And what is the difference?
 Join us as we discuss the difference between adult pull ups and adult diapers!

 The major difference between incontinence nappies and incontinence pull-ups is the side panels.
 Adult diapers have tab closures that can be opened and closed easily ensuring changes.
 Pull-ups, however, function like underwear but also feature tearable side panels to make removal easier.